Temporary Orders in a Texas Divorce

 Temporary Order Hearings

-When spouses cannot come to an agreement on arrangements during the course of their case, many courts will require them to attend mediation prior to a hearing.
+When spouses can’t agree on arrangements during their case, many courts will require them to attend mediation prior to a hearing.
 If mediation does not work, a hearing will be necessary.
-These temporary order hearings are evidentiary in nature, which means both parties will need to testify, and in some cases witnesses, be cross-examined, and provide any evidence and arguments to the court.
+Temporary order hearings are evidentiary in nature, which means both parties (and in some cases witnesses) will need to testify, be cross-examined, and provide evidence and arguments to the court.

 These hearings focus on maintaining the status quo, addressing any pertinent issues (such as custody, visitation, and support when children are involved, temporary spousal support in a divorce, and even temporary possession of certain property), and making sure the estate and any debts or financial obligations are paid.
 Judges have a great deal of discretion over these hearings and the terms of a temporary order, and the temporary orders they issue cannot be appealed.
 In some cases, spouses or either party may contest a temporary order, especially in the immediate aftermath of a divorce filing or another family law case.